-The UPC will entail great changes for patent proprietors and tech-heavy companies.
-The UPC Agreement entails that in the future a large number of patent cases will commence in UPC divisions instead of in the ordinary national courts.
-A European unitary patent will be implemented along with the patent court agreement; meaning a patent with unitary effect in the entire EU with the exception of Spain, Poland, the Czech Republic, Hungary and Croatia.
+The UPC entails great changes for patent proprietors and tech-heavy companies.
+The UPC Agreement entails that a large number of patent cases will commence in UPC divisions instead of in the ordinary national courts.
+A European unitary patent was also implemented along with the patent court agreement; meaning a patent with unitary effect in the entire EU with the exception of Spain, Poland, the Czech Republic, Hungary and Croatia.
 Great Britain is not comprised by the UPC or the unitary patent either.

 According to the plan, the UPC was supposed to start in 2017; however, the project has been delayed due to two proceedings before the German constitutional court questioning the UPC’s compatibility with the German constitution.
 On 20 March 2020, the German constitutional court found the German implementation of the UPC unconstitutional (passed without the necessary majority); however, the dispute was remedied, and on 9 July 2021 the constitutional court rejected two requests for a preliminary injunction against the German laws ratifying the UPC Agreement.